 - Buyers who prefer grass-fed dairy products.

-- People looking for a casein very low in fat.
+- People looking for casein very low in fat.

 - Customers who want a wide variety of flavors to pick from.

-For all natural, high quality supplements, we often look to Legion.
-Known for their vast array of research backed products, their casein rates very highly.
+For all-natural, high-quality supplements, we often look to Legion.
+Known for their vast array of research-backed products, their casein rates very highly.
+In addition, Legion Athletics is well known for producing a range of high-quality, all-natural products.

-Legion Athletics is a newer supplement company but it’s become well known for producing a range of high quality, all natural products.
-The casein is sourced from free roaming Irish dairy cows, and while it’s not technically 100 percent grass-fed (they have to come inside in the winter), it’s still a great quality product made from cows that spend a ton of time outside and that aren’t treated with bovine growth hormone.
+The casein is sourced from free-roaming Irish dairy cows, and while it’s not technically 100 percent grass-fed (they have to come inside in the winter), it’s still a great quality product made from cows that spend a ton of time outside and that aren’t treated with bovine growth hormone.
 They’re also big on sourcing casein from sustainable farms.
 It’s also completely free from artificial flavors and sweeteners, low in fat, and higher in protein than most other caseins we’ve seen.

 Legion's Casein+ has more protein per calorie than any other casein we've seen, plus it has no artificial ingredients.
 Each serving provides 5.2 grams of branch chain amino acids.

 Who Should Buy Legion Casein+